-The outbreak of COVID-19 is a very significant humanitarian and economic event facing many businesses.
-It has become clear that this will result in a significant economic slowdown, if not recession, in the months ahead.
-However, the directors believe that the impact of COVID-19 to the Company will be a temporary disruption and will ultimately pass.
-In the meantime, the business model has been stress tested to understand what the impact would be, with further details provided in the Going concern section of this annual report.
+The outbreak of COVID-19 has been and continues to be a very significant humanitarian and economic event facing many businesses.
+It has led to a significant economic slowdown and worldwide recession, however, the directors believe that the impact of COVID-19 to the Company will be a temporary disruption and will ultimately pass.
+The business model continues to be stress tested to model how the different scenarios might impact the business, with further details provided in the Going concern section of this annual report.